-JA announced it received $2,000 from First Security Bank to support programming offered to students in Sleepy Eye.
+Junior Achievement announced receiving a generous donation of $2,000 from First Security Bank to support programming offered to students in the Sleepy Eye schools.

-About Junior Achievement: JA seeks to inspire and prepare young people to succeed in a global economy.
-JA’s unique approach allows volunteers from the community to deliver our curriculum while sharing their experience and expertise with students.
-Our classroom volunteers transform the key concepts of our lessons into a message that inspires and empowers students to believe in themselves, showing them they can make a difference in the world.
+Junior Achievement seeks to inspire and prepare young people to succeed in a global economy.
+JA’s unique approach allows volunteers from the community to deliver the curriculum while sharing their experience and expertise with students.
+Classroom volunteers transform the key concepts of the lessons into a message that inspires and empowers students to believe in themselves, showing them they can make a difference in the world.
 Learn more at www.jaum.org.